-- Performance of Land Use Policies: Approximately 7,000 market rate rental units and more than 2,500 low-income units are slated for construction in upcoming years, most of which will be constructed within a half mile of the proposed BRT stations.
-While most development is occurring downtown and in Oakland, examples were provided of high-density, transit-supportive projects in Oakland and Squirrel Hill as well. - Potential Impact of Transit Investment on Regional Land Use: A significant amount of vacant and underutilized land exists in the corridor, mainly within Uptown and the western fringes of Oakland.
+- Performance of Land Use Policies: Approximately 7,000 market-rate rental housing units and more than 2,500 low-income units are slated for construction citywide in upcoming years; most of these will be constructed within a half mile of the proposed BRT stations.
+While most development is occurring downtown and in Oakland, examples were provided of high-density, transit-supportive projects in Uptown and Squirrel Hill as well. - Potential Impact of Transit Investment on Regional Land Use: A significant amount of vacant and underutilized land exists in the corridor, mainly within Uptown and the western fringes of Oakland.
 These parcels typically have TOD-supportive zoning, but most are small, and land assembly is noted as a potential challenge.
 Many of the industries in the CBD and Oakland hubs, which together contain over 200,000 jobs, have seen increases in employment in recent years.